 Notice About Privacy and Consent for Students

-When a student visits student health services for a medical visit, counseling, or OWHP consultation, their privacy is protected by the Family Educational Rights and Privacy Act (FERPA) and the Confidentiality of Medical Information Act (CMIA).
-The health center cannot disclose information to parents or guardians for students over 18 years of age without the student’s consent.
+When a student visits USC Student Health for a medical visit, counseling, or OWHP consultation, their privacy is protected by the Family Educational Rights and Privacy Act (FERPA) and the Confidentiality of Medical Information Act (CMIA).
+USC Student Health cannot disclose information to parents or guardians for students over 18 years of age without the student’s consent.

-If a student gives consent, the student health center will release information on a per incident or condition basis.
-The health center does not accept a “blanket” consent form from an outside source or entity.
+If a student gives consent, USC Student Health will release information on a per incident or condition basis.
+USC Student Health does not accept a “blanket” consent form from an outside source or entity.
 Accepted consent forms regarding the health center are on our Forms page.

 An advance directive is a legal document used in a hospital setting.
 It allows you to be prepared for a possible life threatening emergency of a loved one.
 If you, as a USC parent, have filled out this document for your student, please save it at home.
 If in an emergency while at USC, your student would be transferred to an outside facility.
 That institution would have a policy and procedure regarding advanced directives.

-The Student Health Center does not collect and file advanced directives for students.
+USC Student Health does not collect and file advanced directives for students.
 It is not a type of form that is used within our scope of practice.

 Healthcare Power of Attorney